clausecker/dobutsu/README.md

 a captured piece can be *dropped* into any vacant square.
 A captured rooster loses its promotion when dropped.

-[Dōbutsu shōgi]: https://en.wikipedia.org/wiki/D%C5%8Dbutsu_sh%C5%8Dgi
+[Dōbutsu Shōgi]: https://en.wikipedia.org/wiki/D%C5%8Dbutsu_sh%C5%8Dgi

 License
 =======

-Copyright © 2016–2017 Robert Clausecker.
+Copyright © 2016–2017, 2020 Robert Clausecker.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions